evilactually/dvk/README.md

 The rest of the API, consisting of 134 core functions can similarly loaded with *vkGetInstanceProcAddr*, but require a *VkInstance* object to load them.
 A *VkInstance* object not surprisingly can be created via global command *vkCreateInstance*.
 Extension commands are loaded in exactly the same way.

-This library does not export any read-to-use command prototypes, instead you get all commands dynamically loaded and returned in structs.
+This library does not export any ready-to-use command prototypes, instead you get all commands dynamically loaded and returned in structs.

 The core of Vulkan functionality resides in *VulkanCore* struct.
 It provides all the core *Vulkan* commands as methods.
 When *VulkanCore* is initially created by calling *VulkanCore::new()*, it will already have the *3 global commands* loaded and ready to use.
 If you attempt to call any of the unloaded commands at this point it will result in *panic*.
 The next step should be to create a *VkInstance* object and call *VulkanCore::load(&mut self, VkInstance instance) method passing it as argument.
 Vulkan is ready to use.